dmtrkzkv/fine_conference_app/README.md

 ## Curation: Adding a new conference

 If your conference doesn't have a subdirectory yet, you will need to create one.
-This is called curation, and you are credited for it.
+This is called curation, and you are credited for it in the generated app.

 A curated conference consists of two scripts: